Elinor Ostrom: Early life and education

-She attended UCLA, receiving a B.A. (with honors) in political science at UCLA in 1954.
+She attended UCLA, receiving a B.A. with honors in political science at UCLA in 1954.
 By attending multiple summer sessions and extra classes throughout semesters, she was able to graduate in three years.
 She worked at the library, dime store and bookstore in order to pay her fees which were $50 per semester.

-She married a classmate, Charles Scott, and worked at General Radio in Cambridge, Massachusetts, while Scott attended Harvard Law School.
-They divorced several years later when Ostrom began contemplating a Ph.D.
 After graduation, she had trouble finding a job because employers presumed that she was only looking for jobs as a teacher or secretary.
 She began a job as an export clerk after taking a correspondence course for shorthand, which she later found to be helpful when taking notes in face-to-face interviews on research projects.
 After a year, she obtained a position as assistant personnel manager in a business firm that had never before hired a woman in anything but a secretarial position.
 This job inspired her to think about attending graduate-level courses and eventually applying for a research assistantship and admission to a Ph.D. program.

 Lacking any math from her undergraduate education and trigonometry from high school, she was consequently rejected for an economics Ph.D. program at UCLA.
 She was admitted to UCLA's graduate program in political science, where she was awarded an M.A. in 1962 and a Ph.D. in 1965.
 The teams of graduate students she was involved with were analyzing the political economic effects of a group of groundwater basins in Southern California.
 Specifically, Ostrom was assigned to look at the West Basin.
 She found it is very difficult to manage a common-pool resource when it is used between individuals.
 The locals were pumping too much groundwater and salt water seeped into the basin.
 Ostrom was impressed with how people from conflicting and overlapping jurisdictions who depended on that source found incentives to settle contradictions and solve the problem.
 She made the study of this collaboration the topic of her dissertation, laying the foundation for the study of "shared resources".
-The postgraduate seminar was led by Vincent Ostrom, an associate professor of political science, 14 years her senior, whom she married in 1963.
-This marked the beginning of a lifelong partnership named "love and contestation," as Ostrom put it in her dedication to her seminal 1990 book, Governing the Commons: The Evolution of Institutions for Collective Action.